What is the Best MBA Specialization for Creatives & Designers?

 According to Forbes, the world is experiencing an explosion of entrepreneurship, largely due to the accessibility of digital channels and the increased ability to network.
 For example, designers can now start their own shops on Instagram and Etsy at little cost to themselves.
 But to turn those shops into successes will often require a robust business skill set.

 MBA programs have long been a good match for entrepreneurs—and it’s a similarly good match for those in creative endeavors.
 Here, graduates learn the nuts and bolts of business operations from mentors who have been there before.
-To go a step further, Northeastern University’s D’Amore-McKim School of Business offers an online MBA with a specialization in innovation entrepreneurship.
-In addition to extensive core coursework, students take courses such as new venture creation, global social entrepreneurship, entrepreneurial finance, and new product development.
+To go a step further, Southern New Hampshire University (SNHU) offers an online MBA with a specialization in entrepreneurship.
+In addition to extensive core coursework, students take courses such as entrepreneurship and small business management; consulting; and franchising.

 MBA in Music Business Management

-A good music manager can catapult a band to worldwide fame, as Brian Epstein did for The Beatles.
+Like Brian Epstein did for The Beatles, a good music manager can catapult a band to worldwide fame.
 Meanwhile, a bad music manager can make a poor decision and cost you a fortune, as Colonel Tom did when he sold the rights to Elvis’s early recordings.
 Knowing how to navigate these decisions can distinguish between obscurity and fame.

-The MBA in the music business, offered by Southern New Hampshire University and Berklee College of Music, supplements the typical MBA curriculum with industry-focused courses such as music marketing strategies, music business finance, business law, and music leadership and ethics.
+The MBA in the music business, offered by Southern New Hampshire University and Berklee College of Music, supplements the typical MBA curriculum with industry-focused courses such as music business structure and strategies; music business finance; the business of music marketing; and music business leadership and ethics.

 MBA in Marketing

 Almost every MBA program will have core courses related to marketing.
-But the marketing concentration at [email protected] goes beyond the fundamentals of marketing by offering specialized courses in customer and product management, market analysis, and global marketing strategies.
-The online nature of the program, combined with the high global ranking of UNC’s business school, make this program an attractive option for creatives and designers looking to straddle between worlds.
+However, the marketing concentration at MBA@UNC goes beyond the fundamentals of marketing by offering specialized courses in marketing: analysis and development; global brand strategy; managing modern customers and markets; services marketing; and marketing analytics.
+The online nature of the program, combined with the high global ranking of UNC’s business school, makes this program an attractive option for creatives and designers looking to straddle between worlds.

 Matt Zbrog